-Group Stock Option Plans Plans 2018 Stock Option Plan Modified (new plan) 2018 Stock Option Plan 2017 Stock Option Plan 2016 Stock Option Plan Grant date August 16, 2019 Multiple Multiple Multiple Vesting period Time linked vesting: Grants will vest in 5 years on quarterly basis which shall commence one year after the date of grant of options years as follows: Time linked vesting: 50 % of grants will vest in 5 years as follows: i) One year from the date of grant, the Options for the first four quarters shall vest immediately. ii) Thereafter, vesting will continue on a quarterly basis for the unvested Options Remaining 50% will vest at the end of 5 years from the date of grant.
-Time linked vesting: S years on quarterly basis effective from December 1, 2015 on completion of one year from the date of grant, the Options for the first seven quarters shall vest immediately.
+Group Stock Option Plans Plans 2018 Stock Option Plan Modified (new plan) 2018 Stock Option Plan 2017 Stock Option Plan 2016 Stock Option Plan 2014 Stock Option Plan 2011 Stock Option Plan Grant date August 16, 2019 Multiple Multiple Multiple Multiple Multiple Vesting period Time linked vesting: Grants will vest in 5 years or quarterly basis which shal commence one year after the date of grant of options Time linked vesting: 50 % of grants will vest in 5 years as follows: i) One year from the date of grant, the Options for the first four quarters shall vest immediately. ii) Thereafter, vesting will continue on a quarterly basis for the unvested Options.
+Remaining 50% will vest at the Time linked vesting: 50 % of grants will vest in 5 years as follows: i) One year from the date of grant, the Options for the first four quarters shall vest immediately ii) Thereafter, vesting will continue on a quarterly basis for the unvested Options Remaining 50% will vest at the end of 5 years from the date of grant.
+Time linked vesting: 5 years on quarterly basis effective from December 1, 2015 on completion of one year from the date of grant, the Options for the first seven quarters shall vest immediately.
 Thereafter, vesting will continue on quarterly basis for the unvested Options commencing from December 1, 2017.
 Performance linked vesting: The Options shall vest annually and shall be prorated over a period of 3 years from the date of grant and shall be subject to the EBITDA achieved by the Company for the last completed financial year.
 The vesting of the Options shall take place at the end of the first anniversary of the date of grant (Vesting date) and thereafter on March 31, 2018 and March 31, 2019 or at a later date when the audited financial statements of the Company are available.
-Exercise period Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Exercise price INR 400 INR 400, INR 415 and INR 420 INR 205 T Expiry date August 16, 2029 April 24, 2028 to December 31, 2030 April 10, 2027 to February 25, 2028 September 30, 2026 Settlement type Equity settled Equity settled Equity settled Equity settled
+Time linked vesting: 5 years on quarterly basis which shall commence one year after the date of grant of option Time linked vesting: 5 years from the grant date Exercise period Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Within 10 years from date of grant upon vesting Exercise price INR 400 INR 400, INR 415 and INR 420 INR 205 INR 100 and 131 INR 100 Expiry date August 16, 2029 April 24, 2028 to December 31, 2030 April 10, 2027 to February 25, 2028 September 30, 2026 December 31, 2022 to January 1, 2025 September 30, 2021 to December, 31 2022 Settlement type Equity settled Equity settled Equity settled Equity settled Equity settled Equity settled